Skip to content

 Explore the online PMHNP Post–Master’s Certificate courses

-For the Post-Master's Psych-Mental Health NP Certificate online, students must complete 14 courses, comprising 34 credit hours.
+For the Post-Master's Psych-Mental Health NP Certificate online program, students must complete a total of 34 credit hours.
 These include nine core courses (27 credit hours), four supervised Psych-Mental Health NP clinical residencies with a total of 500 clinical hours, and 3 credit hours for a capstone project.

 Students must take the following courses: